 So why should I use it?

 Very simple!
-FSLogix controls the visibility of applications running on you platforms, no matter if VDI, RDSH, physical or virtual.
-You can control access on a system, user or group level and hidden applications or drivers react as if they were not installed on the system.
-You can redirect files, directories, registry values und registry key objects for specific users, reducing the need to create additional silos or integrate technologies like application virtualization.
+FSLogix controls the visibility of applications running on your platforms, no matter if VDI, RDSH, physical or virtual.
+You can control access on a system, user, or group level, and hidden applications or drivers react as if they were not installed on the system.
+You can redirect files, directories, registry values and registry key objects for specific users, reducing the need to create additional silos or integrate technologies like application virtualization.

 You simplify the complete technology stack by reducing the technologies you need in place to provide services to your customers or users.